evident-solutions/artifact-retrieval-service-v1.0.0/README.md

 # Artifact Retrieval Service

-A well-tested, production-ready Python service for retrieving artifacts from GitLab, implementing the ArtifactRetrievalService as described in the SysML model.
+A well-tested, production-ready Python service for retrieving artifacts from GitLab, implementing the ArtifactRetrievalService as described in the SysML model `ArtifactRetrievalServiceProduct_minimal_fully_traced_v3.sysml` under `docs`.

 ## Features

-- **Agent API Port**: RESTful API for retrieving artifacts (implements `AgentApiPort` interface)
+- **Agent API Port**: RESTful API for retrieving artifacts (implements `AgentApiPort` interface, defined in the sysml model in `docs`)
 - **GitLab Integration**: Secure HTTP client with authentication for GitLab API
 - **Request Validation**: Comprehensive validation of artifact descriptors
 - **Structured Logging**: JSON logs with `correlationId` and `artifactId` tracking